comboshreddies/kubectl-tks/README.md

 ```

-### sequence.json - podConverter - adding second rule
+### sequence.json - podMap - adding second rule

-In some cases containers that do print logs are not the same container so you can specify new podConverter section
+In some cases containers that do print logs are not the same container so you can specify new podMap section
 ```jsonl
    "p2cLogs" : {
        "busybox" : "logs",